JoinColony/purser/docs/api.md

 etherscan([ProviderArguments: Object])
 ```

-This method returns an provider instance object, instantiated with the necessary prop fields.
+This method returns a `Promise`, which after resolving, will return a provider instance object, instantiated with the necessary prop fields.

 Even though it will work out of the box, it is highly recommended that you pass in at least the `apiKey` key via the `walletArguments` object.
 A new token for the Etherscan API can be generated [here](https://etherscan.io/myapikey).